Welcome to our tutor page.

 "I've been involved in distance education for many years, and have been a practising artist all my adult life.
 In my own creative practice, my main interests are in drawing, illustration, printmaking, animation and painting, and also digital art.
 Learning to draw is the platform for a satisfying creative adventure with art: looking intensively at the work of other artists is essential to developing your own work.
 My knowledge of art history means I can pinpoint examples of artists to help you develop your own practice.
 I have a first degree in Fine Art and English and a PGCE in Art Education."

-Julie Houghton, Combined Science, Critical Thinking, Law and Physics
+Julie Houghton, Combined Science, Critical Thinking, Law, Physics and Maths

-Tracey Jones, Counselling, Creative Writing, Psychology and Sociology
+Tracey Jones, Counselling, Creative Writing, Psychology, Sociology and Business

 "Teaching psychology, sociology, child development and creative writing for over 15 years through distance learning has given me a great deal of experiencing in supporting students.
 Life sometimes gets in the way of studying, so I am flexible and encourage students to think what suits them in their studying.
 I love what I teach and hope my students do too.
 Qualifications include MSocSc and Diploma in Social Science and Social Work, Postgraduate Diploma in Learning Disability Studies, Post-Graduate Certificate in Education, B.Sc.
 (Hons) in Psychology.
 A former examiner for AQA and International Baccalaureate.
 I also write academic textbooks and courses."